tycharlie99/tycharlie99.github.io/content/post/apply-for-the-eurecom-internship/index.md

   If you are male and have a military service problem, you need to apply for the go-aborad internship permission by the school.

+- **VISA Validation**

+  After you arrived France, you need go the [website](https://administration-etrangers-en-france.interieur.gouv.fr/) to validation your VISA in first three months, or you will be invaild stay in France.

 ## My Experience of Applying the Internship

 My internship period is from 23/04/01 to 23/09/30.